jerryspan/Dutch-CrowS-Pairs/README.md

 ### 📚 Reference
 If you use Dutch-CrowS-Pairs, please cite our paper:

 Elza Strazda, Gerasimos Spanakis.
 Dutch CrowS-Pairs: Adapting a Challenge Dataset for Measuring Social Biases in Language Models for Dutch.
 In Proceedings of the 15th International Conference on Recent Advances in Natural Language Processing (RANLP 2025), Varna, Bulgaria.
+[Pre-print here](https://arxiv.org/abs/2507.16442)